About the firm

 About Diana Ibrahim

 Diana Ibrahim is the founder of +arch, a multidisciplinary architecture and interior design firm that she established in Lebanon in 1999.
-Her work is focused on private residential projects, ranging from interior concepts for urban apartments, to the design of luxurious villas and the renovation of large-scale estates.
-She also consulted on hospitality projects, including hotels as well as high end retail projects, office buildings, private offices and clinics.
+Her work is focused on residential projects, ranging from interior concepts for urban apartments, to the architecture of villas as well as full renovations for large scale estates.

-Prior to establishing her firm in Lebanon, she was a senior architect at Eisenman architects in NYC from 1994 to 1998 and was the lead architect on major design projects credits of which have been published in EL-croquis 83, GA document 51, Eisenman’s Diagram diaries and cities of Artificial excavations, Rizzoli .
-She also worked at Gabellini and Shepard in NYC from1998 -99 a firm with international acclaim for its excellence in retail design.
+Diana has a bachelor degree in Building Science and a bachelor degree in Architecture from Rensselaer Polytechnic Institute (RPI), NY.
+Prior to establishing her firm in Lebanon, she was a senior architect at Eisenman architects in NYC (1994 -1998), and was credited as project Architect on major projects published in EL-croquis 83, GA document 51, Eisenman’s Diagram diaries and cities of Artificial excavations, Rizzoli .
+She also worked at Gabellini and Shepard in NYC (1998 -99), a firm with international acclaim for its excellence in retail design.
 Credits in “Architecture of the Interior” Rizzoli publishing house.